 And you also have the option to transfer the points you earn to terrific airline and hotel partners.

-7. Avoid Blackout Dates & Get 50% of Your AMEX Points Back for Flights With the Business Platinum
+7. Avoid Blackout Dates & Get Points Back for Flights With the Business Platinum

-You’ll get 50% of your points back for ANY Business or First Class ticket you purchase using Pay With Points.
+You’ll get points back for ANY Business or First Class ticket you purchase using Pay With Points.
 I think this is the best way to book JetBlue Mint Business Class flights!

 Using Pay With Points gives folks a flexible option to book flights without blackout dates.
 Plus, you’ll earn airline miles on your paid flight because it’s essentially the same as paying with cash.